sundialr - An Interface to 'SUNDIALS' Ordinary Differential Equation (ODE) Solvers

 The package

-function is provided which is an interface to theIDA
+idafunction is provided which is an interface to theIDAfunction inSUNDIALS.

 As a note, since this package is under active development, the